 combinedLightIn: An integer of the current light value on the tile entity.

 combinedOverlayIn: An integer set to the current overlay of the tile entity, usually

-ClientRegistry#bindTileEntitySpecialRenderer passing the tile entity class to be renderer with this TER and the instance of the TER to use to render all TEs of this class.
+TileEntityType to be rendered with this TER and the instance of the TER used to render all TEs of this type.